A Message from the Dean of Graduate Studies

 About Dean Coonrod

 An Albuquerque native, Professor Coonrod has BE, MS, and PhD degrees in Civil Engineering from Vanderbilt University, University of New Mexico, and the University of Texas at Austin (respectively).
 She consulted for a local civil engineering firm in Albuquerque and Santa Fe for 5 years prior to her PhD work.

 Dr. Coonrod has been with UNM for 23 years, teaching undergraduate and graduate courses related to water resources engineering.
 She teaches a graduate level course that emphasizes the modeling capabilities of geographic information systems to students seeking a variety of degrees.
 She has actively participated in interdisciplinary programs including the Water Resources Program and the IGERT Freshwater Sciences Program.
 Additionally, she co-taught "Women, Water, & Work" with American Studies, History, and Earth & Planetary Sciences.

 As Dean of Graduate Studies since 2013, Dr. Coonrod has improved processes so that graduate student progression is better documented in Banner, electronic forms are streamlined, and funding opportunitties are made to as may graduate students as possible.
-Dean Coonrod is the President-Elect of the Western Association of Graduate Schools, having served on their board for the past two years.
-She also chairs the membership committee for the Council of Graduate Schools and actively participates in their meetings and workshops.
+Dean Coonrod is the current President of the Western Association of Graduate Schools, having served on their board for the past three years.
+She was recently elected to the Board for the Council of Graduate Schools and actively participates in their meetings and workshops.

 A big Lobo fan, Professor Coonrod frequents basketball and soccer games.